hexylena/penemure/readme.md

-# Helena's Task Tracking System
+# Hexy's Task Tracking System

 the one system to replace all of the rest. (ofc it's not, it's just option #15.)

 ## Naming Ideas

-> a product that tries to be everything at once will inevitably suck at each individual function

-- nosyd (dyson)
+- uhh
-- paliko (manager in finish, striped of special chars, duplicate letters.)

 ## Explicit Target Audience

-AuDHD Academic girlies :sparkle: (in general just overwhelmed academics with wishlists and deadlines.)
+Academic girlies :sparkle:

 ## Required features